 The flow temperature of the primary heating should be known before selecting the exchanger to ensure you get the correct heat transfer.

-Both the primary and secondary pipe systems should have a commissioning set to allow the flows through both pipes to be checked and balanced in order to follow the manufacturers specification.
+Both the primary and secondary pipe systems should have a commissioning set to allow the flows through both pipes to be checked and balanced in order to follow the manufacturer’s specifications.

 On the pipework in preparation for the heat exchanger being installed, a temperature sensor will be installed that reads the true temperature of the pool water.
-This will control a 2 or 3 port valve on the primary side to allow the LPHW to flow round the heat exchanger to begin the heat transfer.
+This will control a 2 or 3 port valve on the primary side to allow the LPHW (Low Pressure Hot Water) to flow around the heat exchanger to begin the heat transfer.

 Once the desired temperature is reached, the temperature sensor will allow the 2 or 3 port valve to close and stop the heat transfer.